Qualcomm Snapdragon: 2014–present

-Technical details
+Products

 Snapdragon system on chip products typically include a graphics processing unit (GPU), a global positioning system (GPS) and an (optional) cellular modem integrated into a single package.
-It has software included that operates graphics, video and picture-taking.
+It includes hardware that operates graphics, video, and photo capture.
+Cellular modems branded under Snapdragon start their model name with the letter X, such as the X50, while NICs start theirs with "FastConnect".

 The current Snapdragon naming scheme was implemented after the announcement of Snapdragon 800 family in 2013.
 Models prior to it were renamed to the 200, 400 or 600 series.
 The former two targeting entry-level products, while the 600 and 800 targeting mid-range and high-end products, respectively.